 There are many, many challenges in the bar,” Voan said.

 Sexually-transmitted diseases are also among them, such as the human immunodeficiency virus [HIV], he added.

 Secret three: networking

-Voan said the third ingredient to a successful rescue is talking to a target’s trusted friends and family, explaining why it’s better for her to leave the sex industry and join our reintegration programme.
-Their approval can influence a girl’s decision.
+Voan said the third ingredient to a successful rescue is talking to a target’s trusted friends and family.
+In Cambodia’s collectivist culture, their approval can greatly influence a girl’s decision.

 Most girls will listen to their parents,” he said.